The product on $\W$-spaces of rational forms: Introduction

 The plan of the paper is the following.
-In Section \ref{valued} we recall \cite{Huang, FQ} the definition of the space of $\W$-valued rational forms for a grading-restricted vertex algebras, and remind properties of their elements.
+In Section \ref{valued} we recall the definition of the space of $\W$-valued rational forms for grading-restricted vertex algebras, and remind properties of their elements.
 In Section \ref{product} we introduce a product for elements of two $\W_{z_1, \ldots, z_n}$-spaces.
 In Section \ref{properties} we study properties of the resulting product.
-In Section \ref{application} we recall the definition and properties \cite{Huang} of spaces $C^n_m(V, \W)$ for the chain-cochain double complex for a grading-restricted vertex algebra.
-In Section \ref{productc} we define the product for $C^n_m(V, \W)$-spaces and study its properties.
+In Section \ref{application} we recall the definition and properties of spaces $C^n_m(V, \W)$ of the chain-cochain complex for a grading-restricted vertex algebra.
+In Section \ref{productc} we define the product for elements of $C^n_m(V, \W)$-spaces and study its properties.
 In Section \ref{example} we consider the particular case of a short exceptional complex associated to certain $C^n_m(V, \W)$ subspaces.
-In Appendixes we provide the material needed for construction of the product for $\W$-spaces.
+In Subsection \ref{appi} we provide a specific example of application of our product to cohomology invariants for vertex algebras.
+In Appendixes we provide the material needed for the construction of the product for $\W$-spaces.
 In Appendix \ref{grading} we recall the notion of a quasi-conformal grading-restricted vertex algebra.
 In Appendix \ref{sphere} we describe the geometric procedure of forming a Riemann sphere by sewing two initial Riemann spheres.
-Finally, Appendix \ref{proof} contains the proof of Proposition \ref{nezc}.
+Finally, Appendix \ref{proof} contains a proof of Proposition \ref{nezc}.